awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 ### Optional Exercise

 {{% notice warning %}}
-It will take time to provision and decommision capacity.
+It will take time to provision and decommission capacity.
 If you are running this workshop at a AWS event or with limited time, we recommend to come back to this section once you have completed the workshop, and before getting into the **cleanup** section.
 {{% /notice %}}